DC-Shi/FileMetadataHandlers/LastAccessTimeChange/README.md

 `LastAccessTimeChange.exe` would print a list of what will be changed.

 `LastAccessTimeChange.exe -a` would print the list and apply the timestamp modification.

+# Other ways
+Actually you can use `robocopy` to copy with timestamp.
+Then you can use my program to verify the timestamp.
+`robocopy SRC_DIR TARGET_DIR /E /COPY:DAT /DCOPY:DAT`